This add-on is operated by Stackhero

 For more information, see the Heroku Local article.

-Connect to MariaDB from your favorite language
+Connect MariaDB with your favorite language

 You can use almost any client library available for your language that is able to connect to a MariaDB or a MySQL server.